PsCustomObject/terraforming-my-career/terraform/01-getting-started.md

 The current state can be inspected using the `terraform show` command.
 This displays all information that Terraform has about the infrastructure, including metadata returned by the provider for each resource (e.g., EC2 instance details, IP addresses, or ARNs).

-Terraform **creates a single backup** of the previous state file (**terraform.tfstate.backup**) *before modifying the current state*.
+Terraform **creates a single backup** of the previous state file (`terraform.tfstate.backup`) _before modifying the current state_.
 This allows a rollback to the immediately prior state version if needed, but it does not store a full version history.

 > 💡 Using a remote backend like AWS S3 with versioning enabled allows **every** past version of the state file to be preserved.
 This enables recovery of any previous state using S3's versioning interface or API.

+---

-## Key Commands
+## 💻 Everyday Commands

 ```bash
 terraform init